cf-toolsuite/cf-butler/README.md

   "legacy-policies": [
     {
       "notifyee-email-template": {
-        "body": "<h3>The attached workloads have been flagged as legacy</h3><p>To avoid repeated notification:</p><ul><li>for each application please execute a cf push and update the stack to a modern alternative or cf delete</li></ul><p>depending on whether or not you want to keep the workload running.</p>", "from": "admin@pcf.demo.ironleg.me",
+        "body": "<h3>TThese applications are deployed to a legacy stack</h3><p>To avoid repeated notification:</p><ul><li>for each application please execute a cf push and update the stack to a modern alternative or cf delete</li></ul><p>depending on whether or not you want to keep the workload running.</p>", "from": "admin@pcf.demo.ironleg.me",
         "subject": "Legacy Policy Sample Report"
       },
       "operator-email-template": {
-        "body": "<h3>These workloads have been flagged as legacy</h3><p>Results are herewith attached for your consideration.</p>", "from": "admin@pcf.demo.ironleg.me",
+        "body": "<h3>These applications are deployed to a legacy stack</h3><p>Results are herewith attached for your consideration.</p>", "from": "admin@pcf.demo.ironleg.me",
-        "subject": "Hygiene Policy Sample Report",
+        "subject": "Legacy Policy Sample Report",
         "to": [
           "cphillipson@pivotal.io"
         ]